SELECTING my tree

 Where and when will I pick up my tree?

-Is it possible to pickup and move my tree in a small car?
+Can I pick up and move my tree in a small car?

 How should I plant my tree?